ldbv-by/bav4/README.md

 2. Each module must be registered within the `main.js`.

 3. Each module may contain further directories:
-   - `/components` : Components and all of their dependencies like CSS, assets, ...
+   - `/components` : Components and all of their dependencies like CSS, assets (see [Components](#components))
    - `/services` : service, provider and domain classes of the module
    - `/i18n` : i18n provider and loader for this module

-4. Outside their package, modules are only allowed to use global services, actions from the global store and components from other modules for composition.
+4. Outside their package, modules are only allowed to use global services, actions and components from other modules for composition.

+### `src/plugins`
+Contains all plugins (see [Plugins](#plugins)).

 ### `src/services`
 All global services like the `HttpService`, providers and domain classes are located here.

 ### `src/store`
-All redux related files like reducers, actions and plugins.
+All redux related files like reducers and actions.

 ### `src/utils`
 Contains global utilities.